-- Because you have or had a profile with them, and you identified yourself. - Even if you never made a profile on those platforms, you still have one without even knowing it175,176,177,178,179. - Because other people have tagged you or identified you in their holidays/party pictures. - Because other people have put a picture of you in their contact list which they then shared with them.
+- Because you have or had a profile with them, and you identified yourself. - Even if you never made a profile on those platforms, you still have one without even knowing it,,,,. - Because other people have tagged you or identified you in their holidays/party pictures. - Because other people have put a picture of you in their contact list which they then shared with them.